moja-global/About_moja_global/README.md

 ## Developer Docs

-We currently house our documentation in the [moja global developer docs](https://docs.moja.global).
-Please checkout the [GitHub workflow](https://docs.moja.global/en/latest/DeveloperWorkflow/index.html) and [Join Us](https://docs.moja.global/en/latest/contact.html) sections to get more clarity on the moja global way of doing things.
-You may also refer this documentation for setting up FLINT, FLINT.example, GCBM.
-You may also suggest an improvement in the current docs by creating an issue [here](hhttps://github.com/moja-global/GSoD.moja_global_docs).
+We currently house our documentation on the [moja global developer docs](https://docs.moja.global).
+Please checkout our [GitHub workflow](https://docs.moja.global/en/latest/DeveloperWorkflow/index.html) and [Join Us](https://docs.moja.global/en/latest/contact.html) sections to get more clarity on our way of doing things.
+You may also refer to this documentation for setting up `FLINT`, `FLINT.example` and `GCBM`.
+You may also suggest an improvement in the current documentation by creating an issue [here](hhttps://github.com/moja-global/GSoD.moja_global_docs).

 ## How to Get Involved?